 For more specific cleaning and care practices, follow these part-specific guidelines:

 - Maintain a regular washing schedule.
-Dirt, grime and dust that’s allowed to build up will not only affect the integrity of the vinyl’s graphics, but it also makes your professional car look bad.
+Dirt, grime and dust that’s allowed to build up can affect the integrity of the vinyl’s graphics and make your professional car look bad.

 - Keep your vehicles out of direct sunlight when not in use.
-This prevents graphics from fading prematurely and keeps the overall condition of the wrap pristine.
+Avoiding direct sunlight prevents graphics from fading prematurely and keeps the overall condition of the wrap pristine.

 - Hoses and water streams are okay to use on vinyl.
 Just make sure you aren’t blasting your bodywork with a liquid jet stream.
 Use a nozzle with a 40-degree or wider angled spray.
 Stand at least a foot away from the car as you spray, using warm or room temperature water, never hot.

 - Brushless automatic car washes are okay if you must have a mechanical car wash.
 Try not to do these too frequently, though.

 - Avoid abrasive washing tools or rough scrubbers.
 These will only scratch the vinyl.